about old town

 Where is Old Town?

-Old Town is the heart of Rock Hill which includes the City's historic downtown and the area where Winthrop University, the Textile Corridor and the city's original neighborhoods are found.
+Old Town is the heart of Rock Hill including the area spanning the City's historic downtown to Winthrop University, and the city's original neighborhoods.

 Why Old Town?

 The streets of Old Town are lined with one-of-a-kind shops and locally owned restaurants serving a variety of cuisine, including "southern comfort" favorites.
 Acclaimed residential neighborhoods renowned for restored historic homes transition seamlessly into urban living.
 Arts-inclined and culturally-minded young professionals and empty-nesters alike are immersed in a healthy and diverse arts community engaging in programs at the Center for the Arts and the working artist studios in the Gettys Arts Center.
 Cultural offerings are supported by a strong arts program at Winthrop University, the York County Library and the Old Town Amphitheater.
 The Amphitheater hosts a wonderful selection of spirited, family-friendly activities including theater, dance and musical performances.
 Annual festivals such as ChristmasVille, St. Patrick's Day on Main, and the Old Town Blues and Jazz Festival punctuate a year filled with races, parades, fireworks and regular art crawls.